What Is Data Governance (And How Is It Different from Data Management)?

 Data governance includes all of that, too but takes things a few steps further.
 It determines who has access to those addresses and how, what technologies and systems are used to house and retrieve them, and what policies are put into place to help prevent errors and avoid the misuse of that data.

-In other words, if data management is about making sure the data is good, data governance is the overall body of practices that ensures your data is also well used.
+In other words, if data management is about making sure the data is good, data governance is the overall body of practices that ensures your data is also used well and ethically.

 How Do You Put Data Governance into Practice?